 - Moth: I often see that the moth (or, more precisely, grasshopper) is tempted by fire to jump in it and get burnt down.
 So too, the unthinking man is enticed by the illusionary pleasures of the senses and thus gets caught in the ceaseless cycles of birth and death.
 On the other hand, the wise one, when he catches even a glimpse of the fire of wisdom, leaves everything aside, leaps in it and burns down the illusion of being a limited self.
 Thus, the moth was my ninth guru.

 - Elephant: The elephant was my tenth guru.
-The human beings raise a stuffed cow-elephant in the forest.
+Human beings raise a stuffed cow-elephant in the forest.
 The wild tusker mistakes it for a mate, approaches it and then skilfully bound in fetters by the cunning human beings.
 So too, the unregenerate man is tempted by the opposite sex and gets bound by the fetters of infatuation.
 The seekers after liberation should learn to be free from lust.
 The elephant was thus one of my teachers.

 - Ant: The ant stores up lots of food materials which it neither eats nor gives away in charity to any other creature.
 In consequence, other more powerful creatures are tempted to plunder the ants.
 So too, the man who lays by treasures of merely material things becomes a victim of robbery and murder.
 But the ant has something positive to teach us too.
 It is a tireless worker and is never discouraged by any number of obstacles and setbacks in its efforts to gather its treasure.
-So too, a seeker after wisdom should be tireless in his efforts for self-realisation.
+So too, a seeker after wisdom should be tireless in his efforts for self-realization.
 This noble truth taught by little ant, I regard it as my eleventh guru.

 - Fish: The fish greedily swallows the bait and is at once caught by the angle-hook.
-From this, I realized how many meets his destruction by craving for delicious food.
+From this, I realized how many meets his destruction by the craving for delicious food.
 When the palate is conquered, all else is conquered.
 Besides, there is a positive feature in the fish.
 It never leaves its home, i.e. water.
 So too, a many should never lose sight of his true self, but should ever have his being in it.
 Thus, the fish became my twelfth guru.

 - Pingala: The thirteenth guru that has awakened my spirit is a prostitute named Pingala.
 One day, she eagerly awaited a client in the hope that he would pay her amply.
 She waited and waited till late in the night.
-When he did not turn up, she was at last disillusioned and reflected thus: “Alas!
+When he did not turn up, she was, at last, disillusioned and reflected thus: “Alas!
 How stupid I am!
-Neglecting the divine spirit within, who is of the nature of bliss eternal, I foolishly waited a debauchee (sensualist) who inspires my lust and greed.
+Neglecting the divine spirit within, who is of the nature of bliss eternal, I foolishly waited for a debauchee (sensualist) who inspires my lust and greed.
 Henceforth, I shall expend myself on the Self, unite with him and win eternal joy.
 Through such repentance, she attained blessedness.
 Besides, reflecting on its obvious purport, I also realized that a spiritual aspirant should likewise reject the lure of lesser spiritual powers, which are mere by-products of Sadhana (spiritual practice).
-I learned that the temptation of secure things from other’s hands are the seeds of misery; that renunciation of these is the sole means of realizing infinite joy.
+I learned that the temptation to secure things from other’s hands are the seeds of misery; that renunciation of these is the sole means of realizing infinite joy.

 - Arrow-maker: Once I observed an arrow maker who was totally absorbed in molding a sharp arrow.
 He grew so oblivious of all else that he did not even notice a royal pageant that passed by.
 This sight awakened me to the truth that such single-minded, all-absorbing contemplation of the Self spontaneously eliminates all temptation for the trivial interests of the world.
 It is the sole secret of success in spiritual discipline.
 Thus, the arrow-maker is my fourteenth guru.

-- Playful Boy: Little boys and girls know neither honour nor dishonour.
+- Playful Boy: Little boys and girls know neither honor nor dishonor.
 They do not nurse a grudge or a prejudice against anyone.
 They do not know what is their own, or what belongs to others.
 Their happiness springs from their own selves, their innate creativity and they do not need any external objects or conditions to be happy.
 I realized that the sage of perfect enlightenment is also such.
 A playful boy thus happened to be my fifteenth guru.

 - Moon: Of all things in nature, the moon is unique.
 It appears to wax and wane during the bright and dark fortnights.
 In fact, the lunar globe ever remains the same.
 In this, it is like the self of the man.
 While a man appears to pass through the stages of infancy, boyhood, youth, maturity and old age, his real self remains unchanged.
-All changes pertain only to body and not to the self.
-Again, the moon only reflects the light of the sun, but has no such of its own.
+All changes pertain only to the body and not to the self.
+Again, the moon only reflects the light of the sun but has no such of its own.
 So too, the soul or mind of a man is only a reflection of the light of awareness of the real self.
 Having taught this truth, the moon became my sixteenth guru.

 - Honeybee: Honeybee wanders from flower to flower and, without hurting them in the least, draws honey.
 So too, a spiritual seeker should study all the holy scriptures but retain in his heart, only that which is essential for his spiritual practice.
 Such is the teaching I imbibed from my seventeenth guru.